stoufexis/twitz/README.md

 ### Tags

 Most messages sent by the Twitch IRC server are accompanied by a number of tags that relay useful information about the event.
 Each type of tags has its own accompanying methods for accessing some specific information.
+*Note that the presence of specific tags is not guaranteed by the Twitch IRC server*

 ```scala
 // for example